0xnayuta/degrees-of-lewdity/README.md

 ##### Global variables

-ESLint may report a issue like `'myVariable' is not defined`.
+ESLint may report an issue like `'myVariable' is not defined`.
 It means ESLint cannot figure out where the variable is defined.
 If you really meant to make variable global add the new variable to `.eslintrc.cjs` `globals` section inside corresponding group:

 ```json
 myVariable: "readonly"